 Make an entrance in the season's most versatile shoe: the oxford.
 Ideal for pairing with tweed trousers, jeans, wool skirts, or dresses, this smart silhouette will add panache to your style without busting your budget.
 Shop our options from hip shoemakers like Jeffrey Campbell, Dolce Vita, Free People, and Bass — all for $150 or less — featuring fun metallic finishes, cap-toe details, and bold colorblocking.
 Your sole mate is waiting for you.

-In what's shaping up to be the most comfortable Spring '13 shoe trend, the lower-heel profile continues its takeover with the chic oxford.
-We've already waxed poetic on the kitten heel, but now we're veering into a more traditional flat shoe with a distinct borrowed-from-the-boys twist.
+We're all about Summer fun, but sometimes that's difficult to do in heels.
+That's where the borrowed-from-the-boys oxford comes in.
+The lower-heel profile makes them comfortable, but don't fret, they don't lose an ounce of cool.
 Whether the silhouette is classic (think brogue detailing and a patent finish) or culls fashion-forward accents like metallic shine, exotic texture, leather cutouts, or colorblocking, there's certainly a more dynamic way to interpret (read: wear) the flat oxford look.
-Luckily, Alexander Wang, 3.1 Phillip Lim, Fendi, and even Zara have all crafted their own versions to appeal to a handful of style personalities.
+Luckily, 3.1 Phillip Lim, Marc by Marc Jacobs, and even Zara have all crafted their own versions to appeal to a handful of style personalities.
 As for execution?
 Remember that these shoes work for day and night — and as long as you show a little ankle (at the very least), you're good to go.
-Click on for 16 of our favorite oxford picks now.
+Click on for 19 of our favorite Summer oxford picks now.

 Voilà: two ways to pour the perfect black and tan.
 Still not sure you have it down?
 Just keep reading for more tips!